stationaryStation/blog/src/pages/blog/solenoid_2_1_23.md

 ## Pull requests

 Requested change in [#57](https://github.com/Revolt-Unofficial-Clients/Solenoid/pull/57) by @Valenplayer3000 (Bloom) on GitHub: “fix: 'Login with token' button overflowed with login container”

+# Final Thoughts

+This week was a really productive one at best, but I could still use more time to develop this beloved project of mine.
+But sadly, I don't have the time (nor the required motivation) to continue it long-term.

+The codebase is too large for me to handle by myself, and I often need help with stuff that's way out of my knowledge.